Sampling Equipment

 Sand Sample

 A sand sample is a sample that collects sand in a small and clearly defined area.
 For such samples, it is useful to note the thickness of the oxygenated layer.
 We usually do not find macrostomids in evidently anoxic layers (often indicated by blackened sediment).
-Also avoid collecting black sediment in your sample, because it makes the samples go bad more quickly.
+Also try to avoid collecting a lot of black sediment in your sample, because it makes the samples go bad more quickly.

 Pete Samples

 A 'Pete Sample' is a long, thin surface sample covering a gradient over different substrates or habitats (the name is in honor of Peter Ladurner, who 'invented' that type of sample).
 Pete samples are very useful in a 'range finding' process, for example, when you collect in a place for the first time.
-If you find some worms in such a sample, you can always go back and sample more accurately.
+If you find some worms in such a sample, you can always go back and sample on a more fine-grained scale.

 Transects